The History of

 In 1948, the parish acquired a residence on the corner of Lafayette and Walnut and opened a school with 39 pupils taught by Benedictine sisters from St. Scholastica in Fort Smith.
 The school grew to 105 students by 1954, and construction began on a new school building for 1st through 8th grades.
 An all-day Kindergarten program was added in 1955 and a ninth grade was added in September of 1956.
 As the years passed, enrollment dropped, and the 7th, 8th and 9th grades were discontinued.
 The Benedictine Sisters continued to run the school until 1971 when the Franciscan Sisters of Wheaton, Illinois joined the teaching staff with an additional four lay teachers.
 From 1982 to 1986, a Franciscan Brother, Andrew Schmidt, served as principal of the school.
 He was followed by Mrs. Ann Ferrell Wilson, who served as principal for 10 years.
 During her tenure she oversaw an expansion of the school to nearly 300 students and 14 teachers.
 Deacon Chuck Marino succeeded Mrs. Wilson in 1996 and Mrs. Paula Thiessen became principal in 1999 at which time the school added a 7th grade class.

 In May of 2001, St. Joseph received Vatican approval to construct a combination Chapel Center, Parish Offices, and Educational Facility on the property where the church was first established in 1844.
 Construction of the facility on Starr Drive was completed in August, 2002 and continues to serve as the school’s facility today.
 The PreK 4 program was added in 2002, and PreK3 program was added in 2006.
-Mr. Mark Holley served as principal during the 2005-2006 school year, and was succeeded in the following year by Mrs. Ann Finch.
+Mr. Mark Holley served as principal during the 2005-2006 school year, and was succeeded in the following year by Mrs. Ann Finch, who served as principal through the 2010-2011 school year.

-In the spring of 2011, the church and school broke ground on the DeBriyn Family Life Center, a $3 million project named in honor of Norm and Carolyn DeBriyn who are long-time parishioners.
-Mr. DeBriyn served many years as the Razorback baseball coach and was ordained a permanent deacon in 2012.
+In the spring of 2011, the church and school broke ground on the DeBriyn Family Life Center, a $3 million project named in honor of long-time parishioners Norm and Carolyn DeBriyn.
+Deacon DeBriyn served many years as the University of Arkansas baseball coach and was ordained a permanent deacon in 2012.
 In the spring of 2012 the DeBriyn Family Life Center opened, housing a full-size gymnasium, an art room, a music room, and four new classrooms.

 In January 2017, St. Joseph parish purchased 7.5 acres of land north of the parking lot to be the site of the future St. Joseph Church.
-Upon completion of that sanctuary, the existing worship center within the school building will be renovated.
+Upon completion of that sanctuary, the existing worship center within the school building will be renovated into a performing arts center with other important upgrades to be determined.
+The St. Joseph campus is now approximately 25 acres.

-In 2022, Mr. Pohlmeier was ordained as a permanent deacon for the Diocese of Little Rock making it the second time that the school principal has been a deacon.
-During the 2022-2023, the school celebrates its 75th Anniversary and will mark the occasion with a variety of activities during the year-long celebration.
+In 2022, Mr. Pohlmeier was ordained as a permanent deacon for the Diocese of Little Rock, making it the second time that the school principal has been a deacon.
+During the 2022-2023, the school celebrated its 75th Anniversary and marked the occasion with a variety of activities during the year-long celebration.
+Prior to the 2023-2024 school year, Mrs. Paige Coppola was hired as assistant principal.
+Mrs. Coppola moved here following a long career as a teacher and assistant principal at Christ the King Catholic School in Little Rock.

 “St. Joseph Catholic School provides well-rounded Catholic education to the Northwest Arkansas community, forming students to be lights to the world.
 St. Joseph maintains the high standards of the Catholic educational tradition by meeting students at their individual academic and physical levels and leading them to higher achievement.
 Members of the St. Joseph family uphold the two-fold commandment of Jesus Christ to love God—through prayer and liturgy—and to love neighbor—through service and mutual respect—recognizing the dignity of all people made in the image and likeness of God.”

-St. Joseph opens the 2024-25 school year with an enrollment of 412 students which is the highest on record.
-With the full implementation of the Arkansas LEARNS Act coming in the 2025-26 school year, we hope to see that number continue to grow for the future.
+St. Joseph opened the 2025-26 school year with an enrollment of 416 students, which is the highest on record.
+With the full implementation of the Arkansas LEARNS Act beginning in the 2025-26 school year, we hope to see that number continue to grow for the future.
+St. Joseph remains the only nonpublic school in Arkansas to be a repeat winner of the National Blue Ribbon Award, and has been named Best Private School in NWA by CitiScapes Magazine for twelve consecutive years.